 Three prevalent methods* are altering the building industry – Design-Build, Integrated Project Delivery, and Public-Private Partnerships.
 We’ve simplified all 3 methods below.

 1. You’ve probably heard the term “design-build” before, if you’ve followed us long enough.
 It’s actually the model we use within our own organization.
 The design-build process consolidates the design and construction phases into one.
 This can make almost everything more efficient, from communication and budgeting all the way to the final finishes in your new home.
-This is why we have an in-house architect who is also an equal partner at P.L.
-Lyons.

 2. The Integrated Project Delivery method involves the home owner, architect, contractor and other project stakeholders using a single contract to determine project goals, costs, risk-sharing, compensation, and final execution together.
 This is a practice utilized in many other sectors.
 It’s presence in the home-building and construction industries is a response to the decades-long reputation of building projects being underproductive and over-budget.